 For those who do not wish to pursue a full-time degree program, F&ES offers the option of special student status.
 Applicants interested in this option must follow normal admissions procedures and are expected to meet the regular admissions requirements.
+There is no application deadline for special students; applicants can submit applications at any time.
 Special students may be registered for a period as short as one term and may enroll in a minimum of one course or elect to take a full program of four courses per term.
 Under normal circumstances, no one may hold special student status for more than one academic year.
 No degree or certificate is granted for special student course work.
 Students will receive official transcripts recording course work completed.